woman in a field

 Some people do much better with guided meditation than silent meditation.

-One of my favorite quotes by Thich Nhat Hanh, when asked about the best form of meditation, is his answer:
+One of our favorite quotes by Thich Nhat Hanh, when asked about the best form of meditation, is his answer:

 The best meditation is the one you do.